 Don’t farmers need pesticides to grow enough food?

-In many parts of Britain, traditional family farms have given way to large agri-businesses, typified by large fields, often managed by external contractors, maintained as near perfect monocultures by high inputs of pesticides and fertilizers.
+In many parts of Britain traditional family farms have given way to large agri-businesses.
+These are typified by large fields maintained as near perfect monocultures.
+Often managed by external contractors with high inputs of pesticides and fertilizers.

-The result is a landscape that produces more food, more cheaply, than it used to, but is largely inhospitable to wildlife and provides employment for very few people.
+The result is a landscape that produces more food, more cheaply, than it used to.
+However this is largely inhospitable to wildlife and provides employment for very few people.
 The low price of food on the supermarket shelves that we have become used to does not reflect the true environmental costs of its production.
-It is also important to note that farmers only receive a fraction of the retail sale price of food, so the cost of improved on-farm practice would have a relatively small impact on shoppers.
+It is also important to note that farmers only receive a fraction of the retail sale price of food.
+This means the cost of improved on-farm practice would have a relatively small impact on shoppers.

 Recent studies from France estimate that total pesticide use can be reduced by 42% without significant reductions to yield or profit

 France is one of the biggest consumers of pesticides in Europe (per unit of agricultural area).
 In 2013, after controversy over levels of pesticide concentration in drinking water, the French government set a target of a 50% decrease in pesticide use, promoting the principles of agroecology and advocating integrated management of pests for a reduction of pesticide reliance.